Dear past self: Thanks for the IRA

 So what should your present self do right now?
 If you’re an OCCU member, you have a team of professionals at the ready to help navigate your retirement options.
 Contact them.

 They’ll help you choose an IRA, if that’s the best option for you.
 If you have more than one retirement account – perhaps through employment changes – they can help you consolidate them into one.
 They can help you forecast your savings to ensure the retirement you want.

 And while we can guide you through your investment plan, you should also reach out to a tax advisor when it comes to tax planning.
 As an OCCU member, you can save up to $25 on in-office tax preparation services from H&R Block.
 It’s just one of the many perks that come with being a credit union member.

 WWYFSD — What would your future self do?

 Many of the things that seem important today won’t matter to your future self.
 What will matter are the contributions you make to your retirement account.
 If you were to ask your future self for advice, chances are it would be to pay your IRA first and everything else second.

 The best way to secure your future is to set aside that money before you have a chance to spend it.
-Pick an amount that makes sense with where you’re at on your financial journey.
+Pick an amount that makes sense with where you are on your financial journey.
 You can set up your accounts to automatically transfer your contribution each payday.
 Then figure out a monthly budget based on what you have left.

 Saving might feel like a bit of a hardship now, but just keep thinking about your future self.
 Someday that will be you, looking back on your past self and being thankful for making the decision to fund your future.

 Ready for future you to thank you later?
 Let our experts help set you up for future success.
-Learn more about the retirement accounts OCCU has available by contacting an IRA specialist or calling 541.687.2347.
+Learn more about the retirement accounts OCCU has available by visiting us at one of our branch locations, contacting an IRA specialist or calling 541.687.2347.